AltcoinCoop/vcoin-project.github.io/admin/faq/index.md

 VCoin is a crypto-currency: an open source, peer-to-peer, pseudonymous, community-driven value transfer system.
 It allows individuals to make payments and transfer value without needing to seek permission or evade censorship.

 ## No, really, what is VCoin?
 Really?
 Really really?
 Okay.
 It’s an imaginary token.
-But then again, so is the dollar.
-Not the one in your pocket, that’s a dollar *bill*, the one in your bank account.
-The imaginary token that the bank, if asked to produce, is legally obliged to make manifest in the form of a metal or paper token.
-What you do with *those* is no-one’s business but yours.
+But then again, so is the dollar in your bank account, the bank is legally obliged to issue them as dollar bills on request but everyone knows that the bank’s database is where it’s at.

-Oh, except for the paper ones, they're traceable.

-You can also ask the bank nicely to transfer some of your dollars to someone else.
-But no matter how nicely you ask, the bank will only ever make changes to its database because just making an official record of the transaction’s debit and credit is good enough.

-VCoin uses computer tokens instead of dollar bills.
-The computer tokens are cryptographic objects, modelled as “coins” for simplicity.
-That’s why a cryptographic “wallet” is necessary to store the “coins”.
+VCoin issues computer tokens instead of dollar bills.
+The computer tokens are cryptographic objects modelled as “coins” for simplicity.
+That’s why a cryptographic “wallet” (an application) is necessary to store the “coins”.

-You can acquire VCoin by various means, including joining in the collective effort of processing the transactions.
-There’s no bank involved so the processing of transactions has to be done collectively.
+VCoins can be acquired in different ways, including joining in the collective activity of computer processing the current set of transactions for recording in the database.
+Payment for the processing is made in VCoin.
+There’s no bank involved so the processing of transactions has to be done collectively and the VCoin earned is designed to act as an incentive to continue.

 ## How does a crypto-currency work?